Leannelb/goals/think-and-grow-rich.md

 - we cant get everything done today, and thats okay, litte and often is all you need to succeed.
 - little and often is all you need to succeed
 - there is time for eveything
+- when you study, do not rush, just focus.